An73/avaj_launcher/README.md

 # avaj_launcher
-In subject this project I need to implement an aircraft simulation program based on the class diagram provided to me.
+In subject of this project I had to implement an aircraft simulation program based on the class diagram that was provided to me.
 All classes are required to be implemented respecting every detail provided in the diagram.
-Feel free to add more classes or include additional attributes if i think it is necessary.
+I might add more classes or include additional attributes if I considered them to be necessary.

 In this project it is necessary to implement Observer, Singleton and Factory design patterns.